 Handy link: Find a local baby clothing shop

 If you're planning on breastfeeding, you won't need much in the way of equipment.
 If things don't go as planned then you'll find that feeding equipment (sterilisers, bottles, formula) will be readily available in most towns and cities.
-If you want to have just-in-case formula you can buy packets with individual sachets as tins of feed need to be used within a certain time period once opened.
+If you want to have just-in-case formula you can buy packets with individual sachets as tins of formula need to be used within a certain time period once opened.